-All moneys received by the cannabis for medical use board or any employee thereof from the medical use of cannabis related activities must be deposited each day in a depository approved by the state treasurer and transferred to the state treasurer to be credited to the account.
+All receipts from the cannabis for medical use board or any employee thereof from the medical use of cannabis-related activities must be deposited into the account.

-Expenditures from the account must be authorized by the cannabis for medical use board or a duly authorized representative thereof.
+Only the secretary of the department of health or the secretary's designee may authorize expenditures from the account.
 The account is subject to allotment procedures under chapter 43.88 RCW, but an appropriation is not required for expenditures.